 The journey to the wisdom of the East.

 As previously written, I started researching from my own imbalance (chronic abdominal complaints) because Western medicine could not help me any further.
 From my research, I came across the Chinese 5 element philosophy.
-I already knew that there are many ancient wisdoms in the East and that they approach things differently from here, but what I learned during my studies and further research, a whole new world opened up to me.
+I already knew that there are many ancient wisdoms in the East and that they approach things differently from here, but what I learned during my studies and further research, opened up a whole new world to me.

 They look from such a different perspective to “the human being” than we do here.
 They do not see “human” as a separate individual, but as a large energetic field that is connected to everything.
 Consider what an effect that has on diagnosis, treatment methods and how the “patient” also looks at his or her lifestyle.